4 min read

 You will want to keep your soil moist before your scheduled aeration and seeding appointment, so the aeration machines will be able to pull cores out of the soil more efficiently and effectively.
 If the soil is too hard, the aerators will not pull cores correctly and, in some cases, can bounce across the lawn without pulling any core plugs.
 However, be careful not to overwater because a soggy lawn will also cause problems, and the aerators can sink.

-Ensure your sprinkler system is working and set your timer to 3 times a day for approximately 10 minutes per zone.
+AFTER YOUR AERATION AND SEEDING, ensure your sprinkler system is working and set your timer to 3 times a day for approximately 5 minutes per zone.
 This type of watering is only for seed germination.
 The goal is to keep the seed moist.
 Change your watering schedule after seed germination..approx 2 -3 Weeks.
-See our blog post on Aeration and Seeding After Care.
+See our blog post on Aeration and Seeding After Care for more information!

 If you don't have a sprinkler system, set up a manual watering schedule or DIY your own system.
 Check out our blog on DIY sprinkler systems.